SethLaske/SethLaske.github.io/_projects/6-Toils of Death.md

 ---
-name: Toils of Death: A Toad's Journey
+name: Toils of Death - A Toad's Journey
 tools: [C#, Unity]
 image: /assets/ToilsOfDeath/Cover.png
 description: Play as an amateur Reaper, escorting a cowardly Toad through the spooky wild.